 For information regarding Post Abortion Services – please go to http://byyoursidela.org/

-Small Communities of Faith or SCF are small communities typically of 8-12 members who meet on a regular schedule, determined by the needs of the group.
+Small Communities of Faith or SCF are small communities typically of 8-12 members who meet regularly, determined by the group's needs.
 Some meet weekly, others biweekly, and still others monthly.
-Some groups may meet year-round, others during the school year while others may choose to come together for four to six-week sessions in the Advent/Christmas season and during the Lenten/Easter season.
+Some groups may meet year-round, others during the school year, while others may come together for four to six-week sessions in the Advent/Christmas season and during the Lenten/Easter season.

 In Summary, Small Communities of Faith are: